joe-singh/joe-singh.github.io/index.md

 lower mass DM targets.
 My work in particular has focused on the 0.1 - 1 GeV range.

 Outside of physics I maintain strong interests in geopolitics and history.
 I particularly like to focus on the geopolitics of the Indian Ocean region between the
-Straits of Hormuz and Malacca (near both of which I have lived -- in Dubai and Singapore) which has recently returned to its traditional historical importance.
+[Straits of Hormuz and Malacca] (./blog.md) (near both of which I have lived -- in Dubai and Singapore) which has recently returned to its traditional historical importance.
 I am also interested in modern Europe following German unification and areas such as Central Asia influenced by the interesection of Turkic, Persian, and Indian historical traditions.